asreview/asreview/docs/source/installation.rst

 Build a local image
 ~~~~~~~~~~~~~~~~~~~

-If you want to use a specific version of ASReview LAB, not available as
-DockerHub image, you can build your own.
-To build your own image, create a
-file called Dockerfile (no file extension) and fill it with the following
-code.
-For more information, see `ASReview LAB GitHub <https://github.com/asreview/asreview/tree/master/docker/#build-your-own-image>`__.
+For more information, see `ASReview LAB GitHub <https://github.com/asreview/asreview/tree/master/docker>`__.